Great Copywriting Examples for Homepages - Hospitality Copywriting

 Before I show you these great copywriting examples (just 2, at the end), let me first share the concepts and best practices that are part of each great copywriting example.

-A good deal of them have a persuasive impact.
+A good number of them have a persuasive impact.

 Maybe persuasion isn’t necessarily an element in hotel copywriting, because you mostly read about features and benefits of an accommodation.
 There are also the best visuals to attract the potential client/customer, but persuasion is a “tool” that many people in this trade (copywriters) use.

-What is the Ingredient of Great Copywriting Examples?
+What’s the Secret Ingredient in These Great Copywriting Examples?

-Without it, there wouldn’t be any conversion (purchase or booking).
+Without persuasion, there wouldn’t be any conversions (purchases or bookings).

 You’ve got to put yourself in your potential customers’ shoes.

-Because if you don’t write having the reader in mind, you’ll certainly lose whatever you invested in the first case to convince a potential customer/client.
+If you don’t write with the reader in mind, you will lose the investment you made to convince a potential customer or client.

 Persuasion comes from clarity.